seanpringle/goomwwm/goomwwm.md

 :	Set an X11 key to vertically tile the active window and other windows with the same tag, position, and size (default: XK_v).
 If no other window is found, a gap is created.

 	goomwwm -vtile h

+-vuntile
+:	Set an X11 key to do the opposite of vtile.

+	goomwwm -vuntile h

 -warpmode
 :	Control whether the mouse pointer warps to a focused window (default: never).
 This setting can make focusmode **sloppy** more cooperative when focus is changed by means other than the mouse.